 Recommendation 12: The EPMR5 Panel proposed Recommendation 7 on the need for “increased efforts in agronomy to assist countries in bridging the yield gap between actual and attainable yields, including researching the agronomy, crop management and economic incentives required to generate the needed synergies with the breeding efforts”.
 IWLMP is responding well to this recommendation through appropriate research on various facets of water productivity and through a very good collaboration with the BIGM Program.
 The Panel recommends both that collaboration with BIGMP is reinforced and that research on land productivity develop further since land productivity is a key factor in the income of farm communities.

 Response: Accepted.
-ICARDA is in full agreement with the Panel recommendation and will continue strengthening the inter-Programs collaboration especially with GISU, BIGMP and DSIPSP.
+ICARDA is in full agreement with the Panel recommendation and will continue strengthening the inter-Programs collaboration especially with GISU, BIGMP and DSIPSP, where for example our conservation agriculture research is housed.
 ICARDA research aims at sustainably improving land and water productivities, based on the resources availability and comparative advantages.